Contents

 • Joshua Tree National Park (1 day)

-• We decided to stop at Joshua Tree NP because it was on our way, but my brother loved it, as he could climb around in the rocks, climbing quite high.
+• Joshua Tree NP was included because it was on the way, but my brother really enjoyed it because he could climb on the rocks and go quite high.
 We visited Hidden Valley, Skull Rock, and Cholla Cactus Garden.

 • Grand Canyon National Park (1.5 days)

-• We allocated a day and a half for the Grand Canyon because it’s the most famous attraction.
-Surprisingly, both the adults and child didn’t enjoy it as much as expected, even though the views were indeed magnificent.
-After about 1-2 hours, they seemed tired of it.
-It was quite cold and windy during our visit to the Grand Canyon, so we just walked around a few viewpoints on the South Rim without hiking any trails.
+• We allocated a day and a half for the Grand Canyon since it is the most famous attraction.
+However, surprisingly, both the adults and the child did not enjoy it much.
+Although the scenery was indeed spectacular, they seemed to lose interest after just 1-2 hours.
+It was quite cold during those two days, and the wind was a bit strong, so we only walked around a few viewpoints on the South Rim and did not hike any trails.

 • Horseshoe Bend (0.5 days)